-After heartbreaking testimony, closing arguments come next in Dylann Roof trial
+Charleston church shooter Dylann Roof: 'I still do feel like I had to do it'

 Story highlights

-Charleston, South Carolina (CNN)Dylann Roof's federal trial is nearing its final chapter.

-Closing arguments in the case are expected Tuesday.
-Jury deliberations could begin soon afterward.
-Jurors are tasked with deciding whether Roof will get a death sentence or life in prison without the possibility of parole.
+His statement followed a prosecutor's impassioned, two-hour argument in a Charleston courtroom urging jurors to give Roof the death penalty instead of their other option, life in prison without possibility of parole.

+Roof, an avowed white supremacist, shot and killed nine people at the Emanuel African Methodist Episcopal Church in Charleston in June 2015.
+Jurors convicted him last month of federal murder and hate crimes charges.

-The prosecution and defense rested on Monday, bringing to a close days of heartbreaking testimony from family and friends of victims who were killed in the June 2015 massacre at Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
+The prosecution and defense rested in the penalty phase on Monday, bringing to a close days of heartbreaking testimony from family and friends of victims who were killed.

-Roof, an avowed white supremacist, killed nine people at the historically black church.

 Prosecutors argue that he's a calculating killer who deserves the death penalty because of his motive, his lack of remorse and the shooting's impact on the victims' families.

-Evidence they've presented has included chilling writings from a jailhouse journal Roof wrote after the attack.
+Earlier in the penalty phase, prosecutors presented evidence that included chilling writings from a jailhouse journal Roof wrote after the attack.

 "I would like to make it crystal clear.
 I do not regret what I did," Roof wrote in the journal.
 "I am not sorry.
 I have not shed a tear for the innocent people I killed."

-Friends and relatives of victims slain in the shooting gave emotional testimony in court, some of them sobbing on the stand.
+Friends and relatives of victims slain in the shooting gave emotional testimony in court before Tuesday, some of them sobbing on the stand.

 As they made their case, prosecutors played haunting recordings of the victims preaching, praying and singing.